wantedly-archive/box-kuromoji-elasticsearch/README.md

 # Elasticsearch Box
-An wercker box for elasticsearch with kuromoji plugin.
+A wercker box for elasticsearch with kuromoji plugin.